philcali/sbt-jslint/README.md

 `LintKeys.outputs in (Compile, LintKeys.jslint) ~= (_.drop(1))`

-An `JSLintOutput` is simply a Scala function that takes a `JSLintResults` as it's input:
+A `JSLintOutput` is simply a Scala function that takes a `JSLintResults` as it's input:

 ```